How to Check If a Car Has Insurance: Verify Coverage in 5 Ways

 • Check your own policy status instantly through your insurer's app

-• 19+ states have electronic DMV insurance verification systems
+• 19 states now have active electronic DMV insurance verification systems

-• Refusing to share insurance after an accident is illegal in most states
+• Refusing to share insurance info after an accident is illegal in most states

 Compare Car Insurance Rates in Ohio